-In the summer of 2012, I returned to Winnipeg from the reserve.
+I returned to Winnipeg from the reserve.
 I was 4 months pregnant and not employed.
 I began to job search.
 Well, I didn’t have luck finding a job.
 As soon as I told them I was pregnant I was not considered for the position I applied for.
 I didn’t experience discrimination like this before, it felt awful.
-So, I ended up on assistance.
+So, I ended up on employment and income assistance.
 Not a good feeling either, I was made to feel even more ashamed for accessing help.
 The first EIA worker I dealt with made me feel so low about myself that I wondered how people can go through this, on a daily basis.
 I was given a hard time by this worker and was shamed for coming for help.
 That didn’t stop me though because I needed help.
 What an awful experience to go through.
-After that, I met up with an old friend who told me about PFSS and that’s where my peace of mind began.
+After that, I met up with an old friend who told me about PFSS (now Thrive) and that’s where my peace of mind began.
 I was introduced to an organization that would help me get back on my feet and made me feel good about myself again.

 I signed up to volunteer for the summer, as I waited for school to start.
-I was pleasantly surprised when I was offered a casual position with the agency and began work at the Family Resource Centre.
+I was pleasantly surprised when I was offered a casual position with the agency and began work at the Community Resource Centre.
 My self confidence went through the roof and I began to feel empowered again in a different way.
 I just couldn’t believe it.
 This organization has seen me at my lowest and brought me back up to my highest that I have been in awhile.
 They believed in me enough to hire me and work with community members.
-The Resource Centre provides a vital service to community members and beyond, the doors are not subject to catchment areas.
+The agency provides a vital service to community members and beyond, the doors are not subject to catchment areas.
 I am so grateful for this organization helping me become whole again.
 PFSS (Thrive) is a very important organization to this area and to the people it helps.
 This world is tough and has many obstacles.
 If we can make it a little bit easier for someone to have a better day, why not help others?

 I believe in the power of love; this organization has lots of love to give to people.
 I am so blessed to have them in our lives.
 Thrive is very important to the people in the community.
 This organization is a staple in this community.